 Not only does it come down to an issue of sound—with studio headphones erring on the side of bland relative to consumer cans—but there’s also the matter of aesthetics.
 As one may expect, studio headphones tend to take on a more utilitarian look, while portability, style, and weight fall to the wayside.
 There aren’t many (if any) bells and whistles either; durability and functionality come first and foremost.
 Something like the JBL E55BT serve fashion-conscious users well.
 They come in five colorways, provide plenty of features, and will please the lay-person’s ear with low-end accentuation.

 So if not studio headphones, what do I want?

 Great question, and one that we can’t answer for you.
-Though it may be disheartening to hear that there isn’t a one-stop-shop answer for this, that’s the fun of headphones: figuring out what you like and don’t like.
-It’s like when I first bought an AeroPress and began reading up on the innumerable recipes.
-Expanding your audio knowledge takes time; figuring out what you like takes time, but once you have it all squared away, your ears will reap the reward.
+Though it may be disheartening to hear that there isn’t a one-stop-shop answer for this (despite our best efforts), that’s the fun of headphones: figuring out what you like and don’t like.
+Expanding your audio knowledge takes time.
+Figuring out what you like takes time.
+But once you have it all squared away, your ears will reap the reward.

 Hopefully this clears up why most of us don’t actually want studio headphones.
 At the end of it all, it’s important to remember that you’re the one who’s listening to the headphones.
 In the same way that I like my coffee black, you may be a habitual latte guzzler; what sounds pleasing to you may sound grating to me, and that’s perfectly fine.
 As long as you enjoy how your music is reproduced, that’s what matters.
 You’re not paying for someone else to use your headphones, you’re treating yourself to a spectacular listening experience.
 Now, go grab a coffee, a nice pair of consumer cans, and enjoy the experience.